rinosukmandityo/hexagonal-login/README.md

 3. **repositories**
 contains **Port** interface for repository adapter
    - **mongodb**
-contains mongo **Adapter** that implement LoginRepository interface.
+contains mongo **Adapter** that implement UserRepository interface.
 This package will store mongo client and connect to mongoDB database to handle database query or command
    - **redis**
-contains redis **Adapter** that implement LoginRepository interface.
+contains redis **Adapter** that implement UserRepository interface.
 This package will store redis client and connect to redis server to handle database query or data manipulation
 4. **serializer**
 contains **Port** interface for decode and encode serializer.
 It will be used in our API to decode and encode data.
    - **json**